Parth18022006/NotiFyEd/README.md

 http://localhost/NotiFyEd/index.php

-## 📜 Usage
+📜 Usage
-For Students:
+🎓 For Students:

-Log in with your class and email credentials.
+Log in with your class and email credentials

-View general and personal notices.
+View general and personal notices

-For Admins:
+🛠️ For Admins:

-Add, edit, and manage notices.
+Add, edit, and manage notices

 Access general announcements for all students.

 📁 Included Files & Directories
-index.php → Main homepage and routing logic.
+index.php → Main homepage and routing logic

-README.md → Project documentation.
+README.md → Project documentation

-includes/DB/DB.sql → Database schema file.
+includes/DB/DB.sql → Database schema file

-.git/ → Contains Git metadata and history.
+.git/ → Contains Git metadata and history

 📄 License
 This project is licensed under the MIT License — you are free to use, modify, and distribute it.

 👤 Author
 Made by Parth Chavda